btroncone/learn-rxjs/operators/multicasting/cache.md

 ####signature: `cache(bufferSize: number, windowTime: number, scheduler : Scheduler): Observable`
 *The gist: Share source and deliver specified number of latest emitted values upon subscription...*

+> :bulb: Tip: cache is like [multicast](multicast.md) with a ReplaySubject and refCount!

 ### Examples

 ##### Example 1: Cache last value from source